 Millennials think visually.
 As digital natives, they live and breathe technology and are immersed in social media.

 Millennials don’t want to be pitched to in a traditional way.
-They consume branded content that informs and entertains and they prefer to participate in a conversation rather than listen to a one-way sales pitch.
+Instead they consume branded content that informs and entertains.
+They prefer to participate in a conversation rather than listen to a one-way sales pitch.
 They value authenticity and transparency, and rely on customer reviews and expect to share their personal experience online.
 Despite loosening their purse strings in recent years, they remain budget-conscious and their pre-purchase research process is complex — highly based in comparison and online reviewing.

 According to the Real Estate in a Digital Age 2017 NAR report, over 90 percent of real estate firms have websites, and the most common feature on those websites are property listings.
 This is a good investment, as the same report notes that 99 percent of millennials who are searching for houses are doing so online.

-1) Establish your credibility, start a blog
+1) Establish your credibility by starting a blog

 Make sure you allow comments and encourage customer feedback.

 For tips on real estate blogging strategy, check Nancy Tallman’s article “Why blogging works in my real estate business”.

 3) Embrace transparency by live streaming an open house

 Millennials craves openness and dialog.
 Gone are the days of faceless organizations with untouchable leadership.

 Bring your commitment to transparency and interactive communication to the next level.
 Use your preferred social media platform to live stream an open house and engage with the virtual visitors in a real-time conversation.